lucead/prebid-js-external-js-lucead/README.md

 # prebid-js-external-js-template

-This repo is a template for prebid.js adapters that would like to use external JavaScript.
+This repo is a template for prebid.js adapters that would like to use external JavaScript in their Prebid.js Adapters.
+See Policy below for details.

 ## Repo structure: